ISCDtoolbox/Commons/README.md

 ## Quick install (Linux & Mac OS)

 To install the Commons library on your system, some basic softwares (gcc/clang, make, cmake, git) and optional packages (libgomp/libomp to benefit from OpenMP) must have been previously installed.
-First, in a command prompt, navigate to the directory where you want to save the files and next type successively:
+In a command prompt, first navigate to the directory where you want to save the files and type successively:
 ```
 git clone https://github.com/ISCDtoolbox/Commons.git
 cd Commons
 mkdir build
 cd build
 ```
-Then, depending on whether or not you want to benefit from OpenMP parallel features, you can type in the commmand prompt:
+Then, depending on whether or not you want to benefit from OpenMP parallel features, type in the command prompt
 ```
 cmake ..
 ```